 Originally a celebration to give thanks for the end of the plague in 1576, today the Festa del Redentore is Venice’s hottest summer party.
 Venetians come from all over the Venetian Islands to moor their boats in the lagoon and celebrate literally from sundown to sunrise.
 The evening culminates in a massive fireworks display that lights up the sky for a whooping 45 minutes.

-The Festa del Redentore is on July 18, 2015.
+The Festa del Redentore is in July.
 Pack a picnic and party the evening away with hundreds of others.
 Fireworks start at 11:30pm, though you’ll need to secure your spot in San Marco much earlier if you want “front row” viewing.

 Sculture di Sabbia